TuxVinyards/quickemu-mod/README.md

 ## Changes

 \@ 2023-05-15 I have found a way to get a full wrapping script that still gives a menu interface and allows modding.
 This now replaces quickemu-tools as default to accompany quickemu original.
 Depending on your point of view, use it in a similar way to quickgui.
 But with more features.

+\@ 2023-05-19  Added the ability to store a record of the Qemu Virtual Hardware profile.
+Esp. useful for Windows VM's.
+Qwrap only (at present?)
+See <https://github.com/quickemu-project/quickemu/issues/572#issuecomment-1531348755>

 I am leaving qMod in place, mainly for use with difficult legacy quickemu 4.2 to 4.4 Windows loading problems.